snowplow/snowplow/README.md

 ### Public Roadmap

 This repository also contains the [Snowplow Public Roadmap][roadmap].
 The Public Roadmap lets you stay up to date and find out what's happening on the Snowplow Platform.
 Help us prioritize our cards: open the issue and leave a 👍 to vote for your favorites.
 Want us to build a feature or function?
 Tell us by heading to our [Discourse forum][discourse] 💬.

+### Try Snowplow

+Setting up a full open-source Snowplow pipeline requires a non-trivial amount of engineering expertise and time investment.
+You might be interested in finding out what Snowplow can do first, by setting up [Try Snowplow][try-snowplow].

+### Our Commercial Offering

+If you wish to get everything setup and managed for you, you can consider [Snowplow Insights][insights].
+You can also [request a demo][request-a-demo].

 ## Snowplow technology 101